basilysf1709/beachify/README.md

 ## Description of the Problem

-To create an all-in-one off the shore/summer hack that everyone can use.
+To create a an all-in-one off the shore/summer hack that everyone can use which stores data in DeSo Blockchain and makes transactions using Hedera Test Network

 ## Technology Stack & System Architecture (MVC)